Hyper-CVAD is a chemotherapy treatment used to treat some types of non-Hodgkin lymphoma and acute lymphoblastic leukaemia (ALL).

 Hyper is short for hyperfractionated.
-It means you have more than one treatment of the same drug given in a day.
+It means you are given more than one treatment of the same drug in a day.

-This is why it is sometimes called Hyper-CVAD/MTX-Cytarabine.
-But most people use Hyper-CVAD.
+This is why it is sometimes called hyper-CVAD/MTX-cytarabine.
+But most people call it hyper-CVAD.

-You have Hyper-CVAD during a short stay in hospital and at a chemotherapy day unit.
+You have hyper-CVAD during a short stay in hospital or at a chemotherapy day unit.
 A chemotherapy nurse will give it to you.
-During treatment, you usually see a cancer doctor, a blood specialist (haematologist), a chemotherapy nurse or a specialist nurse This is who we mean when we mention doctor or nurse in this information.
+During treatment, you usually see a cancer doctor, a blood specialist (haematologist), a chemotherapy nurse or a specialist nurse.
+This is who we mean when we mention doctor or nurse in this information.

 Before or on the day of treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
 This is to check that it is okay for you to have chemotherapy.

-Your nurse gives you anti-sickness drugs as an injection into a vein or as tablets.
-They give you the drugs and chemotherapy through one of the following:
+Your nurse will give you anti-sickness drugs as an injection into a vein, or as tablets.
+They will give you the drugs and chemotherapy through one of the following:

-The nurse will give you chemotherapy drugs separately into your line.
-They run your drip through a pump, which gives you the treatment over a set time:
+The nurse will give you the chemotherapy drugs separately into your line.
+They run your drip (infusion) through a pump, which gives you the treatment over a set time:

-cyclophosphamide is given as a drip (infusion) over two hours
+- Cyclophosphamide is given as a drip over two hours.

-doxorubicin (a red fluid) is given as a drip that takes between 2 and 48 hours (depending on the hospital)
+- Doxorubicin (a red fluid) is given as a drip that takes between 2–48 hours (depending on the hospital).